|

 paved city streets and highways.

-The road is open year-round, however, it gets VERY cold up
+The road is open year-round, however, it gets VERY cold up there in the

 There are very few rest areas and campgrounds.
 There are none past km 203.